Your favorite Major League Baseball teams return to the diamond this February and March for Spring Training.

 Best TV plans for watching MLB Spring Training

-Spring Training TV coverage is unpredictable at times, but MLB.TV is our favorite way to tune in since it offers the most live MLB preseason games without regional blackouts.
-With MLB.TV, you can watch Spring Training games featuring all 30 MLB teams in one service.
+Spring Training TV coverage is sometimes unpredictable, but MLB.TV is our favorite way to tune in since it offers the most live MLB preseason games without regional blackouts.
+With MLB.TV, you can watch over 250 Spring Training games—giving you coverage of all 30 MLB teams in one service.
 Though, you may have to listen to the opposing team’s home commentary crew during select games featuring your favorite club.

-MLB.TV costs $24.99 during the offseason and will automatically cancel after Spring Training ends and before the MLB regular season begins.
+MLB.TV costs $29.99 a month from around the time Spring Training begins through October.
 Because it’s a streaming service, you’ll also want to ensure you have fast and reliable internet to stream live games.

 If a streaming plan isn’t ideal for your TV setup, you can still catch some Spring Training games through traditional cable and satellite TV providers.
-Many higher-tier TV plans include MLB Network, but RSN availability can vary based on location and provider.
+Most TV plans have ESPN and MLB Network, but RSN availability can vary based on location and provider.
 We recommend looking into DIRECTV and Spectrum for in-market sports coverage.

 How to watch MLB Spring Training for free